 There are several forms of therapy that can treat narcissistic personality disorder, though much depends on the person’s ability to stick with treatment.
 However, change is possible.

 Narcissistic personality disorder (NPD) is a personality disorder included in the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5) under the “personality disorders” category.

-NPD is characterized by a:
+NPD is characterized by the following:

-- strong need for admiration
+- a strong need for admiration

-- pervasive pattern of grandiosity
+- a pervasive pattern of grandiosity

-A 2018 research review showed that true NPD is not common.
+That said, a 2018 research review showed that true NPD is not common.
 It requires a diagnosis by a mental health professional, such as a psychiatrist or psychologist.

 Your mental health provider will begin by assessing your psychological functioning.
 They’ll also consider differential diagnoses and coexisting conditions before recommending a plan for treatment.

 - identifying narcissistic behaviors that are causing problems in your life